-May bank holidays fall 6 May and 27 May in 2019 and we recommend you book your trains now to get some great value, early bird fares.
+May bank holidays fall 6 May and 27 May in 2019 and we recommend you book your trains soon to get the best fares.
 Let’s get out there and make May memorable.

 May bank holidays are a bit like buses.
 There hasn’t been one for ages and then, all of a sudden, two come along at once.
 People used to mark this time of saying a final farewell to winter by dancing and drinking, feasting and frolicking.
 Indeed some British people still mark this time of year in the company of thousands of other people - at a standstill on the motorway, usually.
 Here are some of our recommendations for travelling by train, to places that are far from the madding May crowds.